iamwebwiz/slack-invite/readme.md

 ## Contributions

 Your contributions on this app are welcome.
-Simply `Fork`, make your contribution and `Submit a Pull Request`.
+Simply `Fork` this repository, make your contribution and `Submit a Pull Request`.
 I will definitely appreciate it.

 ## Thanks?